redpesk-labs/red-pak/QA/REDPAK.CNF.md

 | `warn`  | optional  | string | warning message on overwriting in child |

 It is an error if the *mode* entry is absent.

+It is an error if the *mode* is invalid.

 It is an error if the *mount* entry is absent.